dicepencilpaper/emprise/A Daring Emprise V2.md

 ### Wellbeing

-The *wellbeing* die determines your adventurer's physical and mental resistance.
+The *wellbeing die (WB)* determines your adventurer's physical and mental resistance.
 Usually, your adventurer starts with **d8** as their wellbeing die.
 A higher wellbeing die indicates a more robust adventurer.

 #### Assigning your wellbeing die